katsmith133/glwagner.github.io/_pages/projects.md

 ## [Abyssal mixing][]

-The darkest depths of the ocean are gently but endlessly churned by turbulence on centimeter to hundred-meter scales.
-Gradually and mysteriously, this weak and small-scale deep turbulence accumulates ocean-wide to draw heat and carbon down from the upper ocean, with profound implications for the evolution of Earth's climate and ocean stratification.
+The darkest depths of the ocean are endlessly churned by turbulence on centimeter to hundred-meter scales.
+Over decades and centuries, these deep, gentle, omnipresent turbulent motions conspire to pull heat and carbon into the by abyss, with profound implications for the evolution of Earth's climate and ocean stratification.
 My work in abyssal mixing uses a small amount of theory, "realistic" ocean models, and idealized high-resolution process studies to probe both the origins and outcomes of turbulent abyssal mixing.